Old Union, Bowie County, Texas

 Old Union is an unincorporated community in Bowie County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 238 in 2000.
 It is located within the Texarkana metropolitan area.

-History

-The area in what is now known as Old Union today was said to have first been settled sometime before 1830.
-Its name, Union, was derived from a local Union Church.
-The plot of land on which the community stands is on the land grant of Martin A. Poer, who received it on May 15, 1848.
-Social activities centered mostly on church functions in the community.
-Its cemetery was established in the 1860s and the first graves were put there during that time.
-The early part of the 20th century saw two Baptist churches, several businesses, and several farms and homes.
-The cemetery remained in use throughout the decade and had a population of 238 from 1990 through 2000.

 Geography

 Old Union is located on U.S. Route 67, 9 mi southwest of New Boston and 25 mi southwest of Texarkana in southern Bowie County.

 Education

-A log schoolhouse was used for educational services in the community as early as 1830.
-It also held church services and school functions.
-It continued to operate during the early 20th century.
+A log schoolhouse was built around 1830.
 Today, Old Union is served by the Simms Independent School District.